-There will be no entitlement to invoke the appeal procedure in relation to a pay decision if the teacher has left the employment of the school.
+There will be no entitlement to invoke the appeal procedure in relation to a pay decision if the teacher has left the employment of the College.

-Where a teacher has, whilst employed at the school, lodged an appeal against a pay decision but has then subsequently left the school's employment before any appeal hearing is held, the following steps will be observed:
+Where a teacher has, whilst employed at the College, lodged an appeal against a pay decision but has then subsequently left the College's employment before any appeal hearing is held, the following steps will be observed:

 - 1. The teacher must have set out details of their appeal in writing; - 2.
-The teacher must have sent a copy of their appeal to the Chair of the Governing Body; - 3.
-The Chair of the Governing Body will consult with relevant school personnel and provide the teacher with an appropriate written response on behalf of the school.
+The teacher must have sent a copy of their appeal to the Chair of the Trustees'; - 3.
+The Chair of the Trustees' will consult with relevant College personnel and provide the teacher with an appropriate written response on behalf of the College.